SysSec-KAIST/LTESniffer/README.md

 Please refer to our [paper][paper] for more details.

-## Guideline for setting up multiple USRP B210s for uplink sniffing mode
+## Guideline for setting up multiple USRP B-Series (B200/B210) for uplink sniffing mode
 ### Hardware Requirement
 Using multiple USRPs for uplink sniffing mode requires a higher computation cost than using a single USRP X310.
 This is because LTESniffer needs to process multiple data streams from multiple USRPs.
 Therefore, it is recommended to use a powerful CPU to execute LTESniffer when using multiple USRPs.